Stable minimal hypersurfaces in $\mathbf{R}^5$: Introduction

 \subsection{Acknowledgements}

 O.C. was supported by a Terman Fellowship and an NSF grant (DMS-2304432).
 C.L. was supported by an NSF grant (DMS-2202343) and a Simons Junior Faculty Fellowship.
 This research was conducted during the period P.M. served as a Clay Research Fellow.
+We are grateful to Laurent Mazet for pointing out an error in the proof of Theorem \ref{thm:secondvar} in an earlier version of the paper as well as to Michael Eichmair, Thomas K\"orber, and the referees for their careful reading of this manuscript and several helpful suggestions.